-A beautiful collar and a stick pin adds a decorative element.
+A beautiful collar and a stick pin add a decorative element.

 Evening Wear at Downton Abbey

 Traditionally, white tie shirts featured a heavily starched bib.
-For the show, it seems to me like modern day shirts were used that did not have the old school details to attache the shirt to the evening waistcoat.
+For the show, it seems like modern day shirts were used that did not have the old school details to attach the shirt to the evening waistcoat.
 Hence, the shirt front bunches up on occasion as you can see in the picture below.

 Here we can see the shirt without the vest and the evening suspenders used.

-Back then, shirt fronts had one or two visible studs and I enjoyed the fact the costume designers paid attention to such little details.
-Also, the collars are detachable and not wing collars, but straight stiff collars, which you won’t really see a lot anymore.
-However, in this case I think it is too big – can you see the huge gap between his collar and neck?
+Back then, shirt fronts had one or two visible studs, and I enjoyed the fact the costume designers paid attention to such little details.
+Also, the collars are detachable and not wing collars, but straight, stiff collars, which you won’t see a lot anymore.
+However, in this case, I think it is too big – can you see the huge gap between his collar and neck?